 The Accounting Standards Board has confirmed that all publicly accountable enterprises will have to comply with IFRS for fiscal years beginning on or after January 1, 2011.
 Management understands there are differences between current Canadian GAAP and IFRS.
-The company has developed a plan which seeks to address all differences that could potentially impact the company.
+The company has completed its plan which sought to address all differences that could potentially impact the company.
+The company does not anticipate any significant differences other than enhanced note disclosure.